Sasha Bonn came to the United States from Eastern Europe in August 2007. His goal was to join the music industry in Los Angeles, CA.

-By 2008 he already had his first project “7 Seconds To Heaven” underway.
-The band wrote alternative rock music with some influence of European rock.
+One of his first projects was 7 Seconds to Heaven even before he took the last name Bonn.
+The band wrote alternative music with some influence of European rock.

 In January 2009 Sasha moves to Orange County, CA where he meets Vlad Kharin and starts a new project Buy One Get One Free that released a couple of demo songs but never went to the live stage.
 It was more a garage band that was jamming during the free time.
 The band members struggled to find a drummer, so eventually, the project got shot down.

 After Buy One Get One Free Sasha records his first album, Monologue, on the home studio he was building.
 The album was recorded mostly for the friends as a combination of songs that were written for seven years.
 The music was not accepted by the majority of people, so it was not promoted to the masses.

 Later Sasha records 3 demo songs, Sasha Grey, Lost in Japan, and Dancing in the Rain that did not use real drums, but instead a drum machine.
 Some songs were played on college radio stations.
 Since it was a demo album, the songs were not promoted as it happened with Monologue.